SmithsonianWorkshops/si-carpentries-handbook/preworkshop_checklist.md

 	* 8 of each color per person
 * Power strips
 	* One power strip for every 3 learners
+	* A few extensions cords
 * Extension cords
-* Projector (Matt K. has one that can be borrowed)
+* For the Castle Library: Projector (Matt K. has one that can be borrowed)
+* Wireless lavalier microphone, portable speaker and atleast eight extra AA batteries (see Matt K.)

 ### Nice-to-haves